enschilling/oci-pulumi-self-service/livelabs/ocw24-livelabs/01-prepare-tenancy/prepare.md

 ## Introduction

-For this workshop you'll make use of the OCI Console, Cloud Shell, and the Pulumi app service.
-Here, we'll walk through all the tasks necessary to set up and obtain resources that will be used throughout the workshop.
+In this workshop you'll build out a working environment that you can use to deploy and manage the Pulumi and Backstage envrironment.
+You'll need to be logged in your OCI tenancy (Free Trial recommended).
+You'll also need an SSH client so you can connect to an OCI Compute Instance.

-Estimated time: 15 minutes
+Estimated time: 20 minutes

 ### Objectives